International TravelMapsRail Travel

 The high speed Eurostar (formerly Thalys) train runs from Amsterdam/Schiphol/Rotterdam to Antwerp and Brussels Zuid/Midi up to 15x daily, as described above.

-Eurostar fares for Amsterdam-Brussels range as follows: €29-€89 (Standard), €52-€103 (Comfort) and €106-€129 (Premium).
+Eurostar fares for Amsterdam-Brussels range as follows: €29-€89 (Standard), €52-€103 (Plus) and €106-€129 (Premier).

-For Amsterdam-Antwerp the fares are €29-€79 (Standard), €48-€88 (Comfort) and €90-€109 (Premium).
+For Amsterdam-Antwerp the fares are €29-€79 (Standard), €48-€88 (Plus) and €90-€109 (Premier).

-intercity brussels 2nd class seats
+ns intercity new generation - 2nd class seats

 or Book with Trainline here